notmuch/notmuch/doc/man1/notmuch-config.rst

     Default: ``true``.

-**crypto.gpg_path**
-    Name (or full path) of gpg binary to use in verification and decryption of PGP/MIME messages.
-NOTE: This configuration item is deprecated, and will be ignored if notmuch is built against GMime 3.0 or later.

-    Default: ``gpg``.

 **index.decrypt** **[STORED IN DATABASE]**
     Policy for decrypting encrypted messages during indexing.
 Must be one of: ``false``, ``auto``, ``nostash``, or ``true``.